matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 The full list of the addresses of these accounts with the corresponding private keys can be found [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json).

-::: tip ERC-20 tokens
+::: warning ERC20 tokens

-The initial version of the local node was shipped with several ERC-20 tokens deployed by default.

-That's no longer the case and **if you need to interact with ERC-20 tokens, you should deploy them yourself.**
+Rich wallets only have ETH. **If you need to test with ERC20 tokens, you should deploy them yourself.**

 If you'd like the local node to come with pre-deployed tokens again, please let us know on our [discord](https://discord.gg/px2aR7w), so we can prioritize accordingly.